lacounty-isab/auditjs/readme.md

 | `awsSecret`   | API secret for AWS user role |

-It is suggested that desired value be provided through environment variables.
+It is suggested that desired values be provided through environment variables.
 The following sample demonstrates the configuration of an SNS audit middleware from the environment.